 The idea is that when the compression zipper is unzipped, it looks like a regular packing cube, as seen in the picture above.
 But when you close the compression zipper, everything inside is squished, and all the air from between your clothes is pushed out.
 This results in 10-30% less space.
 They’re especially useful for backpackers, and for compressing bulky jackets and coats.

 That said, you should remember that compression cubes result in more wrinkles compared to regular packing cubes.
-You can avoid most of the wrinkles by rolling your clothes, not folding.
+You can avoid most of the wrinkles by rolling your clothes, not folding them.
 In fact, Eagle Creek actually recommends rolling clothes in these compression cubes.

 Dimensions and Weight